Key features in CBRN-Analysis

 CBRN-Analysis effectively supports and enhances risk-management in all phases of an operation, through the planning and pre-deployment phase, in-theatre execution, and in the post-conflict or recovery phase.
 CBRN-Analysis complies with the latest NATO standards.
 These include the NATO publications of STANAG 2103 ATP-45(F)(2) and STANAG 2497 AEP-45(E)(1).
 CBRN-Analysis is the global market leader in the digital application of CBRN knowledge management software that meets the latest warning and reporting standards.
 The software also supports intelligence preparation of the operational environment (IPOE) which allows users to place known potential hazards within their operational areas, enabling critical infrastructure protection.

-Modules and options to extend the functionality and utility of
+Modules to extend the functionality & utility of

 The Publish CBRN COP (Common Operational Picture) module enables the operator to export hazard warning areas from CBRN-Analysis and CBRNE-Frontline to other Knowledge Management systems.